elastic/apm-agent-nodejs/README.md

 ## Environment variables
 ### NODE_ENV
-`NODE_ENV` must be set to `production` for Sentry to actually work.
-Without being in production, a warning is issued and logging disabled.
+`NODE_ENV` must be anything else than `development` or `test` for Opbeat to actually work.
+Running in development or test mode, will issue a warning and logging will be disabled.

-### SENTRY_DSN
+### OPBEAT_ORG_ID
-Optionally declare the DSN to use for the client through the environment.
-Initializing the client in your app won't require setting the DSN.
+Optionally declare the organization id to use for the client through the environment.
+Initializing the client in your app won't require setting the organization id.

-### SENTRY_NAME
+### OPBEAT_APP_ID
-Optionally set the name for the client to use.
-[What is name?](http://raven.readthedocs.org/en/latest/config/index.html#name)
+Optionally declare the application id to use for the client through the environment.
+Initializing the client in your app won't require setting the application id.

-### SENTRY_SITE
+### OPBEAT_SECRET_TOKEN
-Optionally set the site for the client to use.
-[What is site?](http://raven.readthedocs.org/en/latest/config/index.html#site)
+Optionally declare the Opbeat token to use for the client through the environment.
+Initializing the client in your app won't require setting the token.

 ## Catching global errors
 For those times when you don't catch all errors in your application. ;)